stain/ro-crate-paper/manuscript.md

 ## Bunding and Packaging Digital Research Artifacts

-The challenge of describing computational workflows was one of the main motivations for the proposal of _Research Objects_[ https://doi.org/10.1016/j.future.2011.08.004](https://doi.org/10.1016/j.future.2011.08.004) as first-class citizens for sharing and publishing, by bundling datasets, workflows, scripts, results along with traditional dissemination materials like journal articles and presentations, forming a single package.
+The challenge of describing computational workflows was one of the main motivations for the proposal of _Research Objects_[@doi:10.1016/j.future.2011.08.004] as first-class citizens for sharing and publishing, by bundling datasets, workflows, scripts, results along with traditional dissemination materials like journal articles and presentations, forming a single package.
 Crucially, these resources are not just gathered, but also individually typed, described and related to each-other using semantic vocabularies.
-As pointed out in[ https://doi.org/10.1016/j.future.2011.08.004](https://doi.org/10.1016/j.future.2011.08.004) an open-ended _Linked Data_ approach is not sufficient for scholarly communication, as a common data model is also needed in addition to common practices for managing and annotating lifecycle, ownership, versioning and attributions.
+As pointed out in [@doi:10.1016/j.future.2011.08.004] an open-ended _Linked Data_ approach is not sufficient for scholarly communication, as a common data model is also needed in addition to common practices for managing and annotating lifecycle, ownership, versioning and attributions.

 Considering the FAIR principles we can say with hindsight (the FAIR paper was published 7 years later) that the initial Research Objects approaches were strongly targeting _Interoperability_, with a particular focus on reproducibility with computational workflows and reuse of existing RDF vocabularies.

-The first implementation of Research Objects in 2009 for sharing workflows in myExperiment[ https://doi.org/10.1093/nar/gkq429](https://doi.org/10.1093/nar/gkq429) was based on RDF ontologies[ http://eprints.soton.ac.uk/id/eprint/267787](http://eprints.soton.ac.uk/id/eprint/267787), building on Dublin Core, FOAF, SIOC, Creative Commons, OAI-ORE and (later) DBPedia to form myExperiment ontologies for describing social networking, attribution and credit, annotations, aggregation packs, experiments, view statistics, contributions, and workflow components.[ http://web.archive.org/web/20091115080336/http%3a%2f%2frdf.myexperiment.org/ontologies](http://web.archive.org/web/20091115080336/http://rdf.myexperiment.org/ontologies)
+The first implementation of Research Objects in 2009 for sharing workflows in myExperiment [@doi:10.1093/nar/gkq429] was based on RDF ontologies [@newman2009], building on Dublin Core, FOAF, SIOC, Creative Commons, OAI-ORE and (later) DBPedia to form myExperiment ontologies for describing social networking, attribution and credit, annotations, aggregation packs, experiments, view statistics, contributions, and workflow components. [@myExperimentOntology2009]

 Programmatic access to Research Objects was facilitated with an RDF endpoint that exposed individual myExperiment resources, also queriable from a SPARQL endpoint, both using the myExperiment vocabularies and RDF formats RDF/XML and Turtle.